RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 Everywhere this guide uses the word "members", the information also applies to guests.

+The next section is a reminder about the purpose of 7 Cups.

 # The purpose of 7 Cups

 7 Cups exists because there is an unmet need in the world for emotional support: